 What happens if there is a delay in progressing an ill health retirement application or tier three review?

 In England and Wales, any delay could affect the date from which a post-2014 deferred pension is paid on ill health grounds, or the date that a Tier three pension is upgraded to Tier two.
 Employers may wish to ask IRMPs to include information in their report about any delay due to COVID-19 that has affected the member's application.

 Will the Pensions Ombudsman’s service be affected?

 They will, wherever possible, use their discretion to extend the three year time limit for new applicants affected by the current COVID-19 pandemic.

 What should an LGPS employer do if they breach service level agreements within the Pension Administration Strategy?

 Will there be any relaxation of the deadline for issuing 2019/20 annual benefit statements?

-confirms that they understand many non-critical services may be affected and this may include delays in producing annual benefit statements.
+Meanwhile, TPR’s update for trustees, employers and administrators confirmed that they understand many non-critical services may be affected and this may include delays in producing annual benefit statements.

 TPR’s update on reporting duties and enforcement activity confirms that TPR will assess breaches on a case-by-case basis and respond pragmatically where the scheme can demonstrate COVID-19 related reasons for any breaches.